sketchplugins/plugin-directory/README.md

 - [Get Margins](https://github.com/peterwooley/get-margins), by Peter Wooley: Gets the margins between an inner and outer layer and then copies the results to the clipboard as CSS.
 - [Select Child Layers](https://github.com/jshuaf/select-children), by Joshua Fang: A sketch plugin to select all the child layers of a group.
 - [PaintCode Code Generator](https://www.paintcodeapp.com/sketch), by PixelCut: Convert your Sketch drawings into Swift or Objective-C
-- [Atomic Sketch Plugin](https://atomic.io/sketch), by Atomic.io: Exports Sketch Files to Atomic
-- [Sketch Repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
-- [Todo Sketch Plugin](https://github.com/andrewdbass/todo-sketch-plugin), by Andrew Bass: simple tool to create todo notes for your sketch file